 These traditional diwali decorations don’t have to be complicated and time-consuming.
 In fact, there are a lot of quick DIY diwali decoration ideas and it’s simple.

 Table of Contents

-For your inspiration, we’ve compiled 8 easy and affordable Diwali decoration ideas for home, office, or school that you can use to celebrate Diwali.
+For your inspiration, we’ve compiled diwali decoration items into 9 easy tips and affordable Diwali decoration ideas for office, home, or school that you can use to celebrate Diwali.